ibad1112/Python/AWS/S3 Bucket/README.md

 Next, we will look at accessing the objects in the bucket name, which is stored in the variable, named “s3_bucket_name”, with the Bucket() method and assigning the list of objects into a variable, named my_bucket.
 We start by creating an empty list, called bucket_list.
 The for loop in the below script reads the objects one by one in the bucket, named “my_bucket”, looking for objects starting with a prefix ‘2019/7/8’.
 Once it finds the object with a prefix ‘2019/7/8’, the ‘if’ condition in the below script checks for the .csv extension.

-This continues until the loop reaches the end of the list and then appends the filenames with a suffix of .csv and having a prefix’2019/7/8’ to the list, bucket_list.
-We will then print out the length of the list bucket_list and assign it to a variable, named length_bucket_list, and print out the file names of the first 10 objects.